mbaumer/us_hep_funding/docs/_states/SC.md

 <a name="SC-02"></a>
 [Back to top](#top)
 ## SC-02 -- Rep. Joe Wilson (R)
+### Committees
+Joe Wilson is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016